Pope Francis says the world is ‘seriously ill’ from the consequences of the pandemic

 While some of Francis’s prescriptions were not new, these were his most detailed comments to date assessing a pandemic that has killed more than 2 million people, caused a global recession, and interrupted many of the basic forms of human joy and gathering.

-Normally taking place in the state hall of the apostolic palace, Francis mentioned that this year’s speech had been moved to a larger room to “respect the need for greater personal distancing.”
-Francis did not touch on the Vatican’s own fast-moving vaccination campaign — the pope himself has already been inoculated — but said “all of us certainly look forward to resuming personal contacts as quickly as possible.”
+Normally taking place in the state hall of the Apostolic Palace, Francis mentioned that this year’s speech had been moved to a larger room to “respect the need for greater personal distancing.”
+Francis did not touch on the Vatican’s fast-moving vaccination campaign — the pope has already been inoculated — but said “all of us certainly look forward to resuming personal contacts as quickly as possible.”

 Still, he cautioned that the coronavirus was “devious and unpredictable.”
 Distancing measures and other forms of caution might still be required.